-We have written this article for consumption by the layperson with little or no knowledge of the subject, but who has an interest in either merely finding out more, or who are looking for the best option for themselves or others.
-For this purpose, we have kept medical and scientific jargon to a minimum, but we have included explanations for the terms that we have used.
+We have written this article for the layperson interested in finding out more about CBD oil in South Africa, and for those looking for the best natural treatment option for themselves or others.
+For this purpose, we have kept medical and scientific jargon to a minimum.
+However, we have included explanations for the terms that we have used.

 What is CBD Oil?

 CBD oil is typically made from hemp, a variety of the cannabis plant that has high levels of Cannabidiol (CBD) and trace levels of Tetrahydrocannabinol (THC).
 It is usually blended with a carrier oil such as Medium Chain Triglyceride (MCT) oil, olive oil or hemp seed oil.

 CBD offers a vast range of healing properties, and studies show that it has significant effects on various neurological and physiological disorders.
 Such disorders include anxiety, ADHD and ADD, Alzheimer’s, arthritis, bipolar, cancer, chronic pain, depression, diabetes, epilepsy, fibromyalgia and hypertension.
 These in addition to inflammation, insomnia, migraines and headaches, multiple sclerosis, nausea and vomiting, OCD.
 Furthermore, many in South Africa use CBD Oil to treat osteoporosis, Parkinson’s, PTSD, schizophrenia, seizures, spasticity, spinal injury and even stress.